What do the noble ulamā say regarding the sleeping of a person with feet stretched towards the Qiblah or a person’s sitting in this way?

 الجواب بعون الملک الوھاب اللھم ھدایۃ الحق والصواب

-Sleeping or sitting with the feet stretched towards the Qiblah is prohibitively disliked, impermissible and disrespectful.
+Sleeping or sitting with the feet stretched towards the Qiblah is disliked, prohibited and disrespectful.
 Just as Ala Hazrat al-Imām Ahmad Ridā Khān (May Allah shower him with mercy) mentions:

 [al-Fatāwā al-Ridwiyyah Volume 23 page 385]